NewtonLicciardiJr/HPC/numpy/README.md

 * export OFFLOAD_DEVICES=

+# Define the maximum amount of threads that will be used by MKL on host

+* export OMP_NUM_THREADS=<value>

-# Define the maximum amount of threads that will be used by MKL
+# Define the maximum amount of threads that will be used by MKL on coprocessors

 * export MIC_OMP_NUM_THREADS=<value>
 * export MIC_<number>_OMP_NUM_THREADS=<value>